KeithWilliamsGMIT/Graph-Theory-Project/README.md

 MERGE (c)-[:HAS]->(d);
 ```

-Using a similar query to the one above we can create all COURSE and YEAR_GROUP nodes.
+Using a similar query to the one above we can create all course, year group and student group nodes.

 ```
 LOAD CSV WITH HEADERS FROM "file:///courses.csv" AS line